-The division algorithms is used throughout mathematics.
+The division algorithm is used throughout mathematics.
 It is used to divide polynomials, in synthetic division, and again in synthetic substitution when evaluating polynomials or solving higher degree equations using the Rational Root Theorem.

 Too many students experience difficulty when first learning to divide by a multidigit divisor.
-Most of the emphasis is placed on the procedure, but there are a number of issues that cause students difficulty that are often glossed over while teaching long division, those include: using examples that work, place value, trial divisors, and the format students are required to use when multiplying.
+Most of the emphasis is placed on the procedure, but there are a number of issues that cause students difficulty that are often glossed over while teaching long division, those include: using simple, straight-forward examples that work, place value, trial divisors, and the format students are required to use when multiplying.

-To address those issues, we will choose our numbers very carefully so we can concentrate on the procedure being taught - not getting caught up or distracted by the arithmetic, then scaffold to the next tier.
+To address those issues, we will choose our numbers very carefully so we can concentrate on the procedure being taught - not getting caught up or distracted by the arithmetic, then repeatedly scaffold to the next tier and grade level.